swergroup/category-pages-shortcodes/readme.txt

 = Is this plugin supported? =

 We'll try our best to support it on the [support forum](http://wordpress.org/support/plugin/page2cat) but we can't assure response time.
-If you rely on this plugin for production websites and you can't have an answer please get in touch with our [helpdesk](http://swergroup.zendesk.com): open source plugins support starts from $5/hour, 24h turnaround response time (please note we are GMT+1).
+If you rely on this plugin for production websites and you need answers ASAP please get in touch with our (paid) [helpdesk](http://swergroup.zendesk.com).

 = How can I modify my theme? =